×

 Commercial Buildings (Dominant) vs. Healthcare Facilities (Emerging)

-By End User: Corporate (Largest) vs. Healthcare (Fastest-Growing)
+By End User: Corporations (Largest) vs. Healthcare Providers (Fastest-Growing)

 Get more detailed insights about Japan Facility Management Market